Azure/azure-k8s-metrics-adapter/samples/servicebus-queue/readme.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/Azure/azure-k8s-metrics-adapter/master/deploy/adapter.yaml
 ```

+> note if you used a Service Principal you will need the deployment with a service principal configured and a secret deployed with the service principal values `kubectl apply -f https://gist.githubusercontent.com/jsturtevant/3e30d57c2ecc3d09bbac5b4131f27907/raw/374bdd238f3b829c0f15f0030d197609e5a01cf5/deploy.yaml`

 Check you can hit the external metric endpoint.
 The resources will be empty as it [is not implemented yet](https://github.com/Azure/azure-k8s-metrics-adapter/issues/3) but you should receive a result.